thingsboard/thingsboard-ui-help/help/en_US/widget/lib/map/polygon_fill_color_fn.md

 **Returns:**

-Should return string value presenting color of the trip path.
+Should return string value presenting fill color of the polygon.

 In case no data is returned, color value from **Color** settings field will be used.